harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/mend-scanner-reference.md

 The API key for your Mend organization.
 This step is required if you want to run a scan in an organization _other than_ the default organization for your user account. in the Mend UI, go to **Integration** > **Organization** > **API Key**.

-You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.container-access-id")>`.
+You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.my-mend-org-api-key")>`.
 For more information, go to [Add and Reference Text Secrets](/docs/platform/secrets/add-use-text-secrets).

 ### Scan Tool